This week, Peter Milmine uses Our Week in Digital to report on the news stories rocking the world of “Big Tech”.

 IBM hits back at Google’s claims of “Quantum Supremacy”.

 Our first “Big Tech” story is about Quantum Computers.
-Researchers at Google claim to have developed, Sycamore – a quantum processor able to solve a technical mathematical calculation in “about 200 seconds” – one that even the most state of the art machines may have taken approximately 10,000 years to complete.
+Researchers at Google claim to have developed, Sycamore – a quantum processor able to solve a technical mathematical calculation in “about 200 seconds”.
+Scientists estimate it would take even the most state of the art machines may have taken approximately 10,000 years to complete.

-These so-called Quantum Computers are incredibly powerful machines that use minuscule quantum particles called qubits to process information.
+These so-called Quantum Computers are incredibly powerful machines.
+Essentially, they use minuscule quantum particles called qubits to process information.

-Unlike a regular computer that relies on a binary system of bits, ones and zeros, to operate, “qubits”, which may exist in multiple states of ones and zeros simultaneously.
+Regular computers rely on a binary system of bits – ones and zeros – to operate.
+In contrast to this, “qubits”, may exist in multiple states of ones and zeros simultaneously.

-This week IBM has hit back to Google’s claim.
-IBM cautioned that Sycamore had “no practical applications” and was “very far” from allowing meaningful use of quantum technology for calculations and science.
+IBM cautioned that Sycamore had “no practical applications”.
+Instead of being useful, it is “very far” from allowing meaningful use of quantum technology for calculations and science.